canonical/lxd-ui/CONTRIBUTING.md

     LXD_OIDC_USER=[login-user-email]
     LXD_OIDC_PASSWORD=[login-user-password]

 The tests expect the environment on localhost to be accessible.
-Execute `workshop run dev serve` first then run the tests against the latest LXD version with
+Execute `workshop run dev serve` first then run the tests.
+See the available test commands in `package.json` and run the appropriate command for the LXD version you are testing against.

-    yarn test-e2e-edge

-or against the LTS LXD versions with

-    yarn test-e2e-5.21-edge
-    yarn test-e2e-5.0-edge

 ### Nice utilities from Playwright